What is Hoshimoto's Thyroiditis?

-Free thyroxine estimate – the active portion of all of the thyroxine circulating in the blood.
+Free thyroxine estimate – the thyroxine circulating in the blood, called T3 and T4 hormones.
+Typically, the free T4 level is the standard for checking adequate thyroid levels in the body, backed up by a TSH level (although it may vary by state).
 A low level of free thyroxine is consistent with thyroid hormone deficiency.
-However, free thyroxine values in the “normal range” may actually represent thyroid hormone deficiency in a particular patient, since a high level of TSH stimulation may keep the free thyroxine levels “within normal limits” for many years.
+However, free thyroxine values in the “normal range” may still represent thyroid hormone deficiency in a patient due to a high level of TSH stimulation keeping up the free thyroxine levels within normal limits for many years.

 Fine-needle aspiration of the thyroid – usually not necessary for most patients with Hashimoto’s thyroiditis, but a good way to diagnose difficult cases and a necessary procedure if a thyroid nodule is also present.